Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 On platforms where the PSA Crypto implementation is a subsystem of a single application, the initialization of the PSA Crypto subsystem takes place during the call to `psa_crypto_init()`.
 On platforms where the PSA Crypto implementation is separate from the application or applications, the initialization the initialization of the PSA Crypto subsystem takes place before or during the first time an application calls `psa_crypto_init()`.

-For transparent drivers, the init function does not take any parameter.
+The init function does not take any parameter.

-For opaque drivers, the init function takes the following parameters:

-* `uint8_t *persistent_state`: the driver's persistent state.
-On the first boot of the device, this contains all-bits-zero.
-On subsequent boots, the core loads the last saved state.
-* `size_t persistent_state_size`: the size of the persistent state in bytes.

-For an opaque driver, if the init function succeeds, the core saves the updated persistent state.
-If the init function fails, the persistent state is unchanged.

 ### Combining multiple drivers